 Maybe you’re a manager who needs to address inappropriate behavior from an employee, or maybe you need to deliver bad news to a superior.
 These are just two examples of tough communication situations – learning how to be an effective communicator, even under the most stressful conditions, will qualify you as an exceptional communicator!

 Inevitably, we’re all going to face a situation where we have to initiate a difficult conversation.
-Whether we’re delivering bad news, offering feedback regarding a sensitive issue or having to mediate an explosive situation, we know we need to face the situation head-on.
+Whether we’re delivering bad news, offering feedback regarding a sensitive issue, or having to mediate an explosive situation, we know we need to face the situation head-on.
 Nobody likes to find themselves in an uncomfortable or confrontational situation.

 Think about a time when you were on the receiving end of a difficult conversation.

-What if anything, made the experience a little easier?
-What made it worse?
+- What made it worse?
 Have you ever had to be the bearer of bad news or especially critical feedback?
-How did you handle it?

 I want to share some strategies that you can practice by applying them to various situations.
 Practice and preparation will boost your confidence and effectiveness the next time you’re faced with a tough communication situation.